Imperiex

 Television

-• In Legends of Tomorrow, the character was mentioned in the episode "Marooned" where Captain Rip Hunter attempted to bluff a group of Time Pirates and claimed that Ray Palmer had fought in the Imperiex onslaught.
+- In Legends of Tomorrow, the character was mentioned in the setting of the live-action televisions series set in the Arrowverse in the episode "Marooned".
+Captain Rip Hunter attempted to bluff a group of Time Pirates and claimed that Ray Palmer had fought in the Imperiex onslaught.

 Appearances